Phosphate binder use

 Phosphate binders can be divided into three main types:

-• Calcium-containing (e.g., calcium carbonate, calcium acetate): bind with phosphate in the intestine to form insoluble complexes but may cause hypercalcemia.
+• Calcium-containing (e.g., calcium carbonate, calcium acetate): binds with phosphate in the intestine to form insoluble complexes, but may lead to hypercalcemia.

-• Non-calcium (e.g., sevelamer, lanthanum carbonate): reduce the risk of calcium overload but may cause gastrointestinal discomfort.
+• Non-calcium (e.g., sevelamer, lanthanum carbonate): reduces the risk of calcium overload but may cause gastrointestinal discomfort.

-• Aluminum hydroxide: traditional medication but may lead to aluminum toxicity or gastrointestinal issues.
+• Aluminum hydroxide: traditional medication, but may cause gastrointestinal obstruction or impaired iron absorption.

-All types should be taken with meals to directly contact dietary phosphate for optimal effect.
-Physicians select the appropriate type based on the patient’s calcium-phosphate balance.
+All types should be taken with meals to directly contact dietary phosphate for effective binding.
+Physicians will select the appropriate type based on the patient’s calcium-phosphate balance.

 Indications